diogo-pessoa/milestoneThree/UserStories.md

     - **Test** Added unittest to validate book input and output
     - **Test** New selenium test validation check for existing fields and if form fields are loaded on template

+- **Follow-up** Allow User to Update personal Details
+  - Added support to post form on profile page allowing user to update his personal information

+  - **Test** Added unittest to User Class method related to update_info form

+- As a user I want to update my password
+  -  Added a first path to allow user to update his own password, on Profile page user can submit form to update his information, including password

+- As a user I want to navigate to a book from my favorites list
+ - Added url_for(link) on the template my favorite books, now user can go to the book from his profile page

 ## Features Left to Implement

 - As a user I can Add new books

+-  As a user if a search doesn't return a book, I want a quick link to create this new book entry.

 - As a Moderator I can review book information and tag when it is validated